chicong065/vite-plugin-safe-env/README.md

 </h4>
 <br/>

-Vite ensures only `VITE_`-prefixed variables are exposed through `import.meta.env`, but offers no such protection for `process.env`.
+Vite ensures only `VITE_`-prefixed variables are exposed through `import.meta.env`, but offers no such protection for `process.env` (exposed by `define: { 'process.env': loadEnv(...) }`).
 A server-side module accidentally imported into the client entry tree can silently inline credentials like `DATABASE_URL` or `JWT_SECRET` into the production bundle, readable by anyone who downloads the JavaScript file.

 `vite-plugin-safe-env` catches this class of bug through two detection phases: